apollographql/apollo-utils/packages/persisted-query-lists/README.md

 differs from the default behavior of the Persisted Query Link by disabling automatic registration of persisted queries and sorting top-level definitions to mimic the behavior of the manifest file.
-See [`generatePersistedQueryIdsFromManifest`](#generatepersistedqueryidsfrommanifest) if you already have a manifest file.
+See [`generatePersistedQueryIdsFromManifest`](#generatepersistedqueryidsfrommanifest) if you are able to integrate manifest file generation into your app's build process.

 ```ts
 import { generatePersistedQueryIdsAtRuntime } from "@apollo/persisted-query-lists";